Three steps to define an effective data science process

 - The model/insight generated is not useful (or they don’t trust the data and/or the model).

-- The data science team is not productive (because the stakeholders do not understand what is required to do a full machine learning project).
+- The data science team is not productive (stakeholders don’t understand what is required to do a full machine learning project).

-- The data science team is not focused on the highest priority tasks (because there is not a clear way the stakeholders to coordinate and collaborate with the data science team).
+- The data science team is not focused on the highest priority tasks.
+In other words, there is no clear way for stakeholders to coordinate and collaborate with the data science team.

-In many ways, the process data science teams use is similar to how software teams were led 30 years ago – teams focus on what to do, but not how to do it.
+In many ways, the process data science teams use is similar to how software teams were led 30 years ago.
+That is, teams focus on what to do, but not how to do it.

 So, to help a team define an effective data science process, the rest of this blog addresses these three key questions: